SimOgaard/SpetsDev/README.md

 switch between moon and sun cloud and light properties.

 # Compute buffers
-how does constant buffers work, or how do i definy a structuredbuffer of lenth 1 ie just a struct
+how does constant buffers work, or how do i define a structuredbuffer of lenth 1 ie just a struct

 # World generation

+right klick on scriptable objects and select rename when it is in a field and not in a field right klick on scriptable objects and select edit script when it is in a field (can already be done if it is selected/not in a field)

+add + and - button on arrays of scriptable objects, and remove the size. alternatively fix https://gist.github.com/tomkail/ba4136e6aa990f4dc94e0d39ec6a058c?permalink_comment_id=4229417#gistcomment-4229417

+curve måste vara intiutiv, allså om jag vill att det ska bli mörkare, måste jag veta hur jag ska ändra curven ALLA COLOR TEXTURES MÅSTE VARA SOM MÖRKAST I BÖRJAN

-get multiple static meshes to work for a singular biome
+get multiple static meshes to work for a singular biome (ex: for roads/mountains)

-we need to be able to change underlying triangle submesh depending on triangle height and normal
+we need to be able to change underlying triangle submesh depending on triangle height and normal (ex: for mountainous terrain)

 remove duplicates of BiomeMaterials and FoliageSettings etc while keeping the order